tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/04/how-to-fix-permission-troubles.md

 This plugin handles the IP address geolocation databases of [Maxmind][Maxmind] and [IP2Location][IP2Location] on your server.
-But it is also designed to work properly without of these because of the requirement for GNU license.
+But it is also designed to work properly without of these using REST APIs.

 So when you install this plugin for the first time, the geolocation API library [IP-Geo-API][GitGeoAPI] for these databases would be installed into one of the